Bulbasaur854/static-site-generator/README.md

-# Static Site Generator
+# 📝 Static Site Generator

-This is a tool to convert Markdown files to an HTML format, and present it as a static website
+A lightweight Python-based static site generator that converts Markdown files into styled HTML pages.
+It uses a modular architecture to parse, structure, and render content using customizable templates.

-The generator supports 8 types of markdown block:
+The generator supports 8 types of markdown blocks:
 - Paragraph
 - Heading
 - Code